KIHeartFailure/screamntprobnp/README.md

-# R code for the project N-terminal pro-B-type natriuretic peptide (NT-proBNP) in patients with heart failure, with a focus on worsening heart failure, in Sweden
+# R code for the project N-terminal pro-B-type natriuretic peptide concentrations, trends in testing and associations with worsening heart failure events

 The aim of this R code is to be transparent and document the data handling and statistical analyses performed for the project.